Niall Rowantree

 Volve Production Upset Prediction

 A research and experimentation project using Equinor's open Volve dataset — a decommissioned North Sea field — as a realistic testbed for evaluating Databricks (Unity Catalog, Delta Lake, serverless compute) alongside Claude Code with Sonnet 4.6 as an AI development partner.
 The task itself is an XGBoost classifier that predicts production flow upsets 2–14 hours ahead, using only independent signals — downhole pressure and temperature sensors and topside rotating machinery — rather than the surface flow meters that would make the problem trivial.
 The investigation surfaced several real data quality and modelling pitfalls: a minimum lookahead gap that had to be enforced to prevent the model from detecting ongoing events rather than predicting future ones; a PI historian sensor failure silently injecting -999 sentinel values into the feature matrix; and a dominant calendar feature (month) that turned out to be a training artefact from the timing of a major shutdown rather than a genuine seasonal signal.
+The biggest takeaway: you need a production engineer to make a dataset like this genuinely useful.
+The data captures what happened — but not why a shutdown was delayed, which sensor everyone on the platform knew to ignore, or what was observed before the event showed up in the historian.
+The tacit knowledge simply does not exist in any dataset.

 Python PySpark Databricks XGBoost SHAP Delta Lake Pandas PI Historian